 You can use any SSH client you prefer or see our Recommended tools.
 For these examples, we use the OpenSSH client.

-The SSH agent forwards authentication requests from Staging or Production to your working Magento system (that is, your local workspace).
+The SSH agent forwards authentication requests from Staging or Production to your working system (that is, your local workspace).
 An SSH agent enables you to log in to remote servers from the staging or production host using a local private SSH key.
 With a working SSH agent, you can easily copy files directly between the staging or production host and integration, or from another remote server.

 To set up an SSH agent:

 Working SSH agent:

 2048 ab:de:56:94:e3:1e:71:c3:4f:df:e1:62:8d:29:a5:c0 /home/magento_user/.ssh/id_rsa (RSA)